Are you on a journey to be more productive?

 During the meeting…

-Lee first began by asking Schwab to outline his vision for the company, to which Schwab answered rapidly.
+Lee first began by asking Schwab to outline his vision for the company.

 After this, Lee spent 15-minutes with each of the executives of the struggling Bethlehem steel company.